NielMc/convert-streamlit-to-django/README.md

 * The success metrics are:
   * 97% overall accuracy in the testing set.
   * 94% overall accuracy in live data.
 We will know the actual values 24h after the boxes arrive back to Botanic garden.
-  * The ML model is considered a failure if Setosa species' Precision and Recall is not 100%.
+  * The ML model is considered a failure if Setosa species' Precision and Recall is not 100%, both at train and test sets.
 This species cant be mixed with other species under no circunstance.

 * The output is defined as species class prediction based on flower measurements,